jackdewinter/pymarkdown/docs/rules/rule_md044.md

 ### Correct Scenarios

-This rule does not trigger if it cannot find any of the words present in the the `names` configuration value.
-This rule also does not trigger if any of those words are found, but are correctly capitalized.
+This rule does not trigger if it cannot find any of the words present in the `names` configuration value.
+This rule also does not trigger if any of those words are found but are correctly capitalized.
 Assuming `names` is set to `ParaGraph`, then the following example will not trigger this rule:

 ````Markdown